 As an active member of ADF’s Natural Resources Policy Advisory Group (PAG), Daryl is passionate about securing a sustainable environment which is critical for the industry’s viability and community recognition.
 Daryl is also a member of the Farming Systems and Herd Improvement PAG, and has a keen interest in genetics and understanding farming systems.

-Daryl is a Director of the Australian Dairy Herd Improvement Scheme and a former long-serving Director on the Murray Dairy Board.
+Daryl was a Director of the Australian Dairy Herd Improvement Scheme and was a former long-serving Director on the Murray Dairy Board.

 Erika Chesworth, along with her husband of 26 years, Steve Chesworth is descendant from a long line of dairy farmers.
 With their three children Duncan, Campbell and Emma, the Chesworth’s have carried on this tradition.